Game4Move78/vaultio/README.md

 # Python API for Bitwarden Vault Management

 ## Description
+This an unofficial Python API for Bitwarden Vault Management using the Bitwarden CLI.
+Rather than launching the CLI app repeatedly for every action, it launches the CLI once in a background process and sends commands through a private socket connection.

+## Implementation
-This an unofficial Python API for Bitwarden, utilising the stateful local express web server that comes as part of the command line client.
-The [bw serve](https://bitwarden.com/help/cli/#serve) command launches an offline REST API for vault management, and this is a Python API to use its endpoints.
-This interface is stateless and never caches credentials that are served, and simply passes requests onto the Bitwarden background process through a socket connection.
+The implementation is built around the stateful express web server launched by the [serve](https://bitwarden.com/help/cli/#serve) command, which deploys a local REST API for performing CLI actions. `pybw` uses this API internally, relying on the Bitwarden CLI for all actions.
+It never caches any credentials that are served and simply passes requests onto the Bitwarden background process and returns the results.

-Currently Bitwarden only serves this API through HTTP over a local TCP port, which has security risks if not guarded properly.
-To address this, I have made a [PR](https://github.com/bitwarden/clients/pull/14262) that may or may not get merged, but allows restricting the CLI server to socket-based and IPC-style communication.
-This means that requests can not be seen by other users and processes, communicating over Python's `socket.socketpair` or bound unix domain sockets.

-## Why not invoke the BW CLI for every command?

-You can!
-It just requires launching the nodejs app every time.
-This API is fast because it communicates directly over a socket connection rather than launching a new process.

-## Install
+## Basic install

 ```sh
 cd python